 We’ll collect your packaging!

-Because we deliver ourselves and rely on repeat business with environmentally motivated customers, we’re strongly placed to collect our packaging for reuse or recycling.
+Because we deliver ourselves and rely on repeat business with environmentally motivated customers, we’re strongly placed to collect our packaging for reuse, recycling or composting.

 Our iconic reusable boxes are made from 98% recycled materials, and are 100% recyclable.
-They’re designed to be reused many times over.
 They’re designed to be reused up to 10 times.
 If all our customers returned their veg boxes, this would save almost 22,000 trees’ worth of cardboard every year.

 The problem with plastic